BadRAM/USB4GC/README.md

 USB-C - USB-A cable | for programming the Seeeduino Xiao Soldering iron | it is possible to do without one, but you will need a JST crimping tool and a preassembled Seeeduino Xiao JST-XH Crimping tool | it is possible to do without one, but you will need to do some difficult soldering and your cable will be much weaker.
+X-Acto knife or equivalent | you will need a good amount of precision to remove the cable insulation.

 Materials | Comment
 -|-